kketrinaa/Ketrina_Sterna_Portfolio/README.md

 [My LinkedIn](https://www.linkedin.com/in/ketrina-sterna/)

 ### 💼 &nbsp;My Experience
 Recent Bachelor's graduate in Computer Systems with a qualification in Software Engineering.
 Currently, I’m an intern at Accenture, focusing on test automation with TypeScript and Playwright.
 I’m involved in creating and executing automated test scripts, identifying areas for improvement, and ensuring the software functions as expected across various platforms.
+Prior experience in software and web development.

 ### 🛠️ &nbsp;Tools and Frameworks
 * [Playwright](https://playwright.dev/) - Framework for automating tests across web browsers